 We Can Help

 If an entrapment or submersion accident has harmed you or someone in your family, the experienced legal team at the Johnson Law Firm can help.
 We’ll fight hard to earn you every penny of the compensation you deserve.
 Protect your rights by calling the Johnson Law Firm at 606-433-0682 or by filling out our consultation form for a free assessment of your case.
 KY entrapment accident lawyer Billy Johnson has been named a Super Lawyer by U.S. News & World Report as well as an American Trial Lawyers Association Top 100 trial lawyer, and he is a proud member of the Million Dollar and Multi-Million Dollar Advocates Forums.
-He is a proven advocate with over 15 years’ experience who has handled litigation in the United States Court of Appeals, the United States District Court for the Eastern District of Kentucky, the United States District Court for the Western District of Kentucky, and the United States Bankruptcy Court.
+He is a proven advocate for car accident victims with over 15 years’ experience who has handled litigation in the United States Court of Appeals, the United States District Court for the Eastern District of Kentucky, the United States District Court for the Western District of Kentucky, and the United States Bankruptcy Court.
 Put his experience to work for you.